 We are ensuring sensitive coverage through the use of authoritative sources on the IDP crisis.

 “The regional media are the front line in covering IDPs and the conflict more generally,” says the Thomson Foundation’s director of development, David Quin.
 “As such these newspapers and TV stations have to get the story right, have to deliver it with sensitivity, impartiality and with an eye to the future.
-That is what we’re doing here, helping build stories that matter in an ethical way on an issue that all too quickly gets forgotten.”
+That is what we were doing here, helping build stories that matter in an ethical way on an issue that all too quickly gets forgotten.”

 The programme has created a platform for media content and a network through which journalists continue to support each other and share material.